Vietnam jails ex-Politburo member over oil giant’s losses

 - H&M, a fashion giant, has a problem: $4.3 billion of unsold clothes

+The state-run online newspaper Dan Tri quoted the verdict as saying Thang held the company’s highest position and must bear the main responsibility for the losses.

+“After committing the crime, the defendant did not really express remorse, but instead used tricks to conceal the crime and avoid responsibility and the consequences that it caused,” the newspaper quoted the verdict as saying.

-PetroVietnam and the banking sector have been at the center of an unprecedented crackdown on corruption.
+PetroVietnam and the banking sector have been at the center of an unprecedented crackdown on corruption, with scores of current or former senior executives on trial.